Friday, January 15, 2010

 - "South Bronx Subway Rap," Wild Style soundtrack

-Wild Style condenses that youthful energy like a great poem, and re-presents the South Bronx as a darkly magical place.
+Wild Style condenses that youthful energy like a great poem, and re-presents the South Bronx as an enchanted place, however fraught with danger.
 Look past, over, under, through, around...

 A.O.
-Scott writes that Wild Style "captures the utopian glimmerings of an era that is generally rememberd as the darkest in the modern history of New York."
+Scott writes that Wild Style "captures the utopian glimmerings of an era that is generally remembered as the darkest in the modern history of New York."
+Indeed, the beauty of the movement that the film represents was its ability not to efface but to deflect that darkness, to relate to it as the mud in which creative genius seeded.

 Tuesday, December 29, 2009